-Note: In this case, you don't have to rebuild or relaunch your application in order to test it.
+Be sure to rebuild the application since GuestList.java was modified when adding the currentGuest variable in WebObjects Builder.
 Building is required only when you have made changes to Java code.
-If you modify a component only, the changes take effect even if the application is already running.
+If you modify a component's user interface only, the changes take effect even if the application is already running.